DVASM/TicTacToe-HUG/Documents/development_manual.md

 The tests can also be made through your console window using npm run test.

 ## Deployment
-The webapp is automatically deployed to an external server on Heroku.
+The webapp is automatically deployed to an external server on Heroku as long
+as it passes all tests on circleCI.
 [TicTacToe][heroku].

   [heroku]: https://motherfuckingwebsite.com/